 Commercial greenhouses often have specific size and branding requirements, which is why all the greenhouses from WeatherPort® Shelter Systems can be built to specification with custom color and logo options.

-Retailers, hobbyists, legal cannabis growers, and large-scale indoor producers need to invest in a structure that will have their back for many seasons to come, so if you’re planning to scale up your production in the immediate future, getting a larger, commercial greenhouse is the best way to expand quickly.
+Retailers, hobbyists, and large-scale indoor producers need to invest in a structure that will have their back for many seasons to come, so if you’re planning to scale up your production in the immediate future, getting a larger, commercial greenhouse is the best way to expand quickly.

 Cheaper greenhouses have a very short functional lifespan and shouldn’t be used year-round.

-WeatherPort greenhouses and grow tents use cutting-edge materials to ensure a minimum field lifespan of 15 years.
+WeatherPort greenhouses use cutting-edge materials to ensure a minimum field lifespan of 15 years.
 When portability is important, a WeatherPort building has no equal: Small cube designs allow for easy transportation, portability, and deployment while ensuring protection from accidental damage.

 All of WeatherPort’s buildings are also designed for ease of setup, allowing individuals, gardeners, and unskilled labor to set up and take down each greenhouse structure with minimal technical know-how.